 For an overview, please click on one of the images above and scroll through the gallery.
 For images that you can enlarge to examine in greater detail, please scroll down to the end of this page.

 We have had many Vulliamy mantel clocks of this type through our hands over the years and, without exception, they have all been timepieces only, unlike this clock which strikes the hours on a bell.
-In our opinion it is highly likely that this clock is unique in this style of case which interestingly is Vulliamy No 728.
+We only know of one other clock in this style of case which interestingly is Vulliamy No 728.
 This would suggest that the two were made at the same time to reduce the cost of manufacture.

 The case of this clock is in rouge griotte marble and is similar to the other mantel clocks of this type, but is slightly deeper to allow for the larger striking movement and bell.
 The case is surmounted by a fire gilded eagle and the dial, typical of these clocks, has a snake bezel or ouroboros (which in Greek and Egyptian mythology has the meaning of infinity), and gilded engine turned dial with black Roman numerals and very fine blued steel heart shaped hands.
 There is gilded brass adornment to the scroll work which holds the drum, and the base has a fine gilded mount of the heads of Silenus and Bacchus.
 The rouge marble is finely figured with occasional white specs which is typical of this type of marble normally found in the South of France, the Pyrenees and South Belgium.
 We have seen a small number of Vulliamy mantel clocks with similar marble.
 The extra depth of the case and the fine mount on the front gives this mantel clock a somewhat more imposing look than some of the more normal examples.